ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Improved HAL flash interface with mutual exclusion methods, improved EFL and SNOR drivers to use it.
 - NEW: Added a centralized errors handler under /os/common/utils.
 It will replace those in HAL and SB and will be shared among multiple subsystems.
 - NEW: Added a new OOP model under /os/common/utils.
 It will replace the